 Crisia is a publication of the Țării Crișurilor Museum in Oradea and it was founded by Prof. Dr. Sever Dumitrașcu.
 The journal has had three distinct phases in its development: 1971-1983, 1984-1989 and after 1990.
 In the first stage Crisia was exclusively a publication of the Department of History team of the Museum, with the exception of the first two issues.
 Between 1984 and 1989, because the other two journals of the Museum had been canceled, Biharea belonging to the art and ethnography departments and Nymphaea to the natural science one, this publication remained the only one where every researcher from all departments published their findings.
 After 1990 things got back to normal, Crisia being an exclusive publication of the history department, of wide intellectual breathing, open to collaborators from all over the country and abroad, the latest numbers capturing this reality abundantly.

-The stated goal of the journal is that of publishing the results of the history and archeology researches, through studies relating primarily to Bihor County but also to other areas.
+The aim and scope of the journal is that of publishing the results of the history and archeology researches, through studies relating primarily to Bihor County but also to other areas.
 By capitalizing on unique and interesting information, it has made an important contribution to the development of Transylvanian historiography.
 The materials present in the journal have a balanced arrangement by epochs.
-Over time, in its 50 years of existence, Crisia has stood out primarily through constancy.
+Over time, in its over 50 years of existence, Crisia has stood out primarily through constancy.
 Few genre publications have had such systematic annual appearances as this one, perhaps only Apulum and Sargetia.
 This proves once again the seriousness and predisposition to research of the team of historians at the History Department of the Museum.

 Initially, this was not the magazine of the Museum, but of the Faculty of History-Geography within the Pedagogical Institute from Oradea, and had as founder historian Sever Dumitrașcu.